zhjtwx/BATNet/README.md

 ├── pro_at_patch.py
 └── ...
 ```
+Please ensure that all weight files are placed inside the model/ directory.
+BAT-Net will automatically locate and load them during inference.

 ### Validation Datasets
 We provide two complementary validation datasets:
 #### Adipose Patch Dataset (n = 744)